MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Data-Access.md

 ---
 ROBOTS: NOINDEX,NOFOLLOW
 title: Workplace Analytics data export steps
-description: Learn about Workplace Analytics Data export and how to set up and use it
+description: Learn about Workplace Analytics Data export and how to use it for advanced data analysis
 author: madehmer
 ms.author: v-mideh
 ms.topic: article